 I know that I am a carer, I have a positive relationship with the person I care for and have a healthy and fulfilling life outside of my caring role.
 I am recognised and valued as a carer by my community and I know where to go to get the right support when I need it.

-This strategy will only be successful if this vision is realised.
-We will achieve this through putting Slough carers at the centre through commissioning a range of personalised support by establishing strong partnerships which deliver choice, quality and value for money.
+To achieve this vision, we will put Slough carers at the centre through commissioning a range of personalised support by establishing strong partnerships delivering choice, quality and value for money.